annazhang2002/Parstagram/README.md

 The following **additional** features are implemented:

-- [ ] Resized the bitmap to reduce storage space in database
 - [X] User sees specific error message when Parse can't login or sign them up (i.e. Account with that username already exists, invalid password/username)
 - [X] User profile shows a Name, username, bio, and profile picture as well
     - [X] Users can logout or edit their profile as well
+    - [X] Users can take a new profile picture
+    - [X] Users can follows others from profile
+    - [X] Users can toggle between grid and linear post views
 - [X] User can see followers on any user's profile
+- [X] Added followers and following numbers on each account
+- [X] Made the name property required, and if the user is signing up they see an additional field to enter their name
+- [X] Created dialog fragment for when the user wants to create a comment

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. I would like to talk about what the most efficient way to implement followers and following in the app
+2. I would also be interested in discussing how we can implement a direct message chat feature to the app.

 ## Video Walkthrough